Silversunset01/dbm/Documentation/Tutorials/How_to_make_a_Say_command.md

 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/say5.PNG)

 ## In the same channel
 This example assumes that you will make the bot speak in *the same channel* from the one you type into.
-The comand would be `?say <message>`
+The comand would be `(p)say <message>`

 **1. Store the text you'd like the bot to repeat**
 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/say1.PNG)